gvwilson/sensibleadventures/nardica/nardica.md

 Honesty's First said.
 Her face and smile were more practiced versions of her grand-younger's.
-Where Honesty had temporary tattoos, her First had a fine network of scars left behind by some long-ago accident.
+Where Honesty had temporary tattoos, her First had whorling blue lines that turned the scars left by some long-ago accident into something like art.
-She tossed the piece of tech she'd been patiently scraping clean to Iffy.
+She tossed the piece of tech she had been cleaning to Iffy.
-"Bet you know what that's for."
+"Any gunna what that's for?"

 Iffy caught it and turned it over in her hands.
 It was made of metal, and heavier than she'd have guessed.